-Meetings and events operating costs.
-Meetings and events operating costs of \$25.1 million for the year ended January 1, 2009 increased 49.4% compared to \$16.8 million during the combined 2007 pre and post-IPO periods due to a 69.3% increase in the number of events and the high level of variable event expenses associated with those events.
+Fathom Events operating costs.
+Fathom Events operating costs of \$25.1 million for the year ended January 1, 2009 increased 49.4% compared to \$16.8 million during the combined 2007 pre and post-IPO periods due to a 69.3% increase in the number of events and the high level of variable event expenses associated with those events.